Proton Structure Functions from Holographic Einstein-Dilaton Models: The Einstein-Dilaton model

 with $m$ being the mass of the scalar field $\phi$ in the bulk AdS$_5$.

 With all this at hand, we can obtain the functions $A(\phi)$ and $B(\phi)$.
 Recalling that $G(\phi)=A^{\prime}(\phi)$, we have

 Also, from (\ref{1}), we can write down the answer for $B$ as follows

-Solving numerically the master equation for $G$ in Eq.\ (\ref{Geq}), and then performing the required integrals to determine $A$ and $B$, the full geometry in \eqref{gs} corresponding to the on-shell solution of the Einstein-Dilaton model can be found.
+By numerically solving the master equation for $G$ in Eq.\ (\ref{Geq}), and then performing the required integrals to determine $A(\phi)$ and $B(\phi)$, the complete geometry in \eqref{gs} can be found corresponding to the on-shell solution of the Einstein-Dilaton model.
 The last step in this direction is to choose the scalar potential to be used.